How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Can one pair of gloves work for everything as a beginner?

-Yes—training gloves (12–14 oz) cover bags, mitts and light partner drills.
+Yes — training gloves (12–14 oz) cover bags, mitts, and partner drills.
 For sparring, most gyms require 16 oz.

 Do I really need hand wraps?

 Absolutely.
-Wraps stabilize the small bones of the hand and support the wrist.
+Wraps stabilize hand bones, protect knuckles, and prevent wrist collapse.
 Pair them with gloves every session.
-Learn how in our Hand Wrapping Guide.

-Gloves should be snug with wraps—never numb.
 Too tight?
 Size up or try a roomier brand.
-Too loose? size down or choose a snugger cut.
+Too loose?
+Size down or use thicker wraps.
+Gloves should be snug, never restrictive.

 How long will my first gloves last?